 Complete a minimum of 15 college-preparatory “a-g” courses, as detailed above.
 Meeting the statewide path is a factor UC Merced values.

-- Meeting the criteria for “admission by examinations alone” and “admission by exception” are alternate paths.
+- If you are a home-schooled student and you do not meet the traditional admission requirements you may still be considered for “Admission by exception”.
 Factors UC Merced considers in determining admission via an alternate path are discussed on the Selection Process page.